Preston upon the Weald Moors: St Lawrence C of E Primary School

 St Lawrence C of E Primary School was opened in 1898.
 It was built on land donated by the trustees of Preston Hospital to replace an earlier school.
 It currently has three classes with a total of 83 pupils an improvement on the mid-1980s when the school was threatened with closure with only 29 pupils.

 Canal

 The Newport Branch of the Birmingham and Liverpool Junction Canal ran along the North of the village.
 It was in use until the 1940s when it was partially filled in.
-The traditional humpback canal bridge remained in place on the road north out of the village until August 1985 when a experimental destructive load test was conducted into the strength of these bridge.
+The traditional humpback canal bridge remained in place on the road north out of the village until August 1985 when an experimental destructive load test was conducted into the strength of these bridge.
 The bridge was demolished by the test.
 All that remains is the canal turning bowl which can still be seen in the north east of the village.
 More substantial remains can be found at Wappenshall Junction a small hamlet approximately a mile to the west.